 Yes, the Library has WiFi available to current students, staff, or faculty with an eCentral account.
 Wireless printing is available on select printers.

 The Library has many computer options.
 There are 23 computers in our Quiet Zone near the back of the library and 4 near the Library Service Desk.
-These four are reserved for academic student use only, such as research, typing papers, Moodle.
+Computers are on a first come first serve basis..

 - How do I print single-sided?